Set Up SFTP Storage to Save Evidence

 This procedure assumes you have already set up an SFTP server to save evidence for investigative analysis.

-• You must allow the IP or FQDN of the SFTP server on your network.
-The SFTP server must be accessible on your network so Enterprise DLP can successfully write to your SFTP server.
+• Allow the IP or FQDN of the SFTP server on your network so Enterprise DLP can reach it.

 2. Log in to Strata Cloud Manager.

 Access to evidence storage settings and files on Strata Cloud Manager is allowed only for an account administrator or app administrator role with Enterprise DLP read and write privileges.
-This is to ensure that only the appropriate users have access to report data and evidence.

-4. Review the Instructions - SFTP and click Next.
+7. Review the Instructions - SFTP and click Next.

 1. Enter the Username of the SFTP server user used for secure file uploads.